-ManuscriptsThe Armstrong Browning Library includes over 2,800 letters written either by or to Robert Browning or his wife, Elizabeth Barrett Browning, with an additional 5,600 letters written by or to Browning family members and other prominent, as well as less known, British and American figures.
-Letters of Matthew Arnold, Thomas Carlyle, Charles Dickens, Edward Dowden, John Forster, William Johnson Fox, Oliver Wendell Holmes, R. H. Horne, Anna Brownell Jameson, Walter Savage Landor, Enid Lady Layard, James Russell Lowell, Bulwer and Robert Lytton, the Meynells, Joseph Milsand, Francis William Newman, John Henry Newman, Uvedale Price, John Ruskin, Tom Taylor, Alfred Lord Tennyson, Thomas Westwood, and T. J. Wise (naming only a small sampling) enhance the Armstrong Browning Library research facility.
+ManuscriptsThe Armstrong Browning Library includes over 2,800 letters written either by or to Robert Browning or his wife, Elizabeth Barrett Browning, with an additional 5,600 letters written by or to Browning family members, as well as other prominent, and sometimes less known, British and American figures.
+Letters of Matthew Arnold, Thomas Carlyle, Charles Dickens, Edward Dowden, John Forster, William Johnson Fox, Oliver Wendell Holmes, R. H. Horne, Anna Brownell Jameson, Walter Savage Landor, Enid Lady Layard, James Russell Lowell, Bulwer and Robert Lytton, the Meynells, Joseph Milsand, Francis William Newman, John Henry Newman, Uvedale Price, John Ruskin, Tom Taylor, Alfred Lord Tennyson, Thomas Westwood, and T. J. Wise (naming only a small sampling) enhance the Armstrong Browning Library research holdings.

 A selection of letters available in the Armstrong Browning Library collection is:

 - Sarah Flower to W. J. Fox, 31 May 1827, in which she included transcripts of Browning's earliest poetry, "The Dance of Death" and "The First-Born of Egypt."

 - Robert Browning to Euphrasia Fanny Haworth, , mentioning Strafford and that there is "another Tragedy in prospect" (Sordello).
 Browning refers to W. J. Fox as his "literary father."

 - Robert Browning to William Macready, [27 July?
 1840], telling about a "spick & span new Tragedy."